 I took a break a little after noon, at a campsite directly across from Bull Run Watershed no-trespassing signs.
 In the shade, it was somewhat cool, and a breeze that was blowing through made it almost cold.

 From Lolo Pass, it was mostly a gradual uphill, with a couple of short downhills.
 Not long after the campsite, the trail left full forest cover, cycling between forest, patchy areas, and fully-exposed trail on a ridge along the side of a mountain.

 This provided some views in the general direction of Cascade Locks and the Columbia Gorge that separates Oregon and Washington, but I was still far enough away that I couldn’t clearly see either.

 After 21 miles, a little before 5, I stopped at Wahtum Lake for a break, and to cook dinner.
 While I likely could have gone further, I decided that, given the apparent spacing of campsites between there and Cascade Locks, and the number of people I expected were ahead of me, it’d be better to stay where I was, than push on.

-On the way to Wahtum Lake, I passed the turn-off to the Eagle Creek Alternate, which by accounts, is normally a very beautiful trail, including a places where the trail goes through a tunnel blasted behind a waterfall.
-However, the alternate is closed as a result of last year’s Eagle Creek Fire, the burn areas I will likely be hiking through tomorrow on my way into Cascade Locks.
+On the way to Wahtum Lake, I passed the turn-off to the Eagle Creek Alternate, which by accounts, is normally a very beautiful trail, including a place where the trail goes through a tunnel blasted behind a waterfall.
+However, the alternate is closed as a result of last year’s Eagle Creek Fire.
+Tomorrow, I’ll be hiking through a portion of that fire’s burn area on my way to Cascade Locks.